 The Sunday, 4th of August, 2013; during the round 8th of the World Trophy, the driver Álvaro Torres scored the first official victory for Positive SimRacing in an official race, in Hungaroring.
 At the end of the season, Biocross Positive Simracing finished 7th in his first World Championship, scoring 44 points.
 At the same time, the team finished in P2 in the Team’s standings of the World Trophy with 5 victories, and two drivers in the top 10.

 The team expanded to other two international competitions, with independent divisions.
-In February 2013, the iRacing Division is launched thanks to the addition of Kevin Oliver Adam as Manager of the iRacing Division of Positive SimRacing.
-The Team was then licensed to the STC Challenge.
+In February 2013, the iRacing Division was launched.
 At the same time, PSR started its participation in the Spanish iRacing championship of MundoGT.es.
 In the first participation in the Blue Cup of STC Challenge, Positive SimRacing fighted until the last round for the top 8, a result which couldn’t finally be achieved, in spite of a first excellent championship in these series.
 The new iRacing section in the team also obtained excellent results during the first year, with Andrés Quintana wining the Spanish driver’s Championship MundoGT.es (MundoGT Competición Individual).

 In August, 2013, following the steps of the FSR division, the team started its participation in the lower category of the Grand Prix Virtual World Championship (GPVWC).
 Hence, in 2014, the team was involved in 3 international championships: Formula SimRacing, STC Challenge and GPVWC.

 From rFactor to iRacing